By crawling, I mean creeping on the ground. Its stem grows horizontally along the surface.

 Reduce watering.
 Usually, the frequency has to be reduced and not the amount.
 Check the soil and make sure it is only slightly moist to almost dry before watering your plant.

 Check the soil mix.
 Is it well-draining?
 Is water coming out of your pot within seconds when you water?
-If the soil stays wet and even soggy for too long, you will need to invest in a well-draining soil mix using perlite, pumice, and orchid bark.
+If the soil stays wet and even soggy for too long, you must invest in a well-draining soil mix using perlite, pumice, and orchid bark.

 Root rot is a cause of overwatering and soil that is too dense and stays wet for too long.
 Its symptoms above the soil are stunted growth, leaves that are not unfurling, and yellow leaves.